Water Saving Advice

 *CIWEM, 2013, A Blueprint For Carbon Emissions Reduction in the UK Water Industry.

-Showers and baths use the most amount of water in the home (32%), and make up around a fifth of the average household energy bill, knocking one minute off your shower can save over 4100 litres of water and 39kg of CO2 per person, each year.
+Showers and baths use the most amount of water in the home (30%).
+Knocking 2 minutes off your shower can save over 5,000 litres and £130 off your energy bill, each year.

 Leaky Loos